When you have to write, “Clean toothpaste off walls…and cupboards,” on your to-do list, you know you have kids.

 My daughter likes to show off how nice and neat her tub of Earthpowder is compared to the brothers, who I must assume are the mess-makers.
 I really can’t decide if it’s better to have tufts of powder all over the counter or the paste…although as I type that, I guess the powder isn’t on the walls, so maybe it’s an improvement!

-I also think I just needed to train them in keeping their toothbrush right-side up when they travel from the tub to their mouths, particularly the 5yo.
-Both boys (the other is 12) are tending to get more moisture in their tubs than is recommended, but it hasn’t turned to sludge yet, so it’s not a deal breaker.
+I also think I just needed to train them in keeping their toothbrush right-side up when they travel from the tub to their mouths.
+My boys are tending to get more moisture in their tubs than is recommended, but it hasn’t turned to sludge yet, so it’s not a deal breaker.

 If you have a careful kid, for SURE Earthpowder is their friend.
 The Splashin’ Citrus flavor is the most kid-friendly, and my kids also like the peppermint.
 I would NOT recommend letting a kid get anyway near the licorice flavor though – not only is the flavor not a typical kid-liked things but it’s so black.
 It’s totally crazy when you spit!
 The whole sink gets spattered in black and I wouldn’t want to trust a child with that mess-making power.